 - More than 20 years of experience in hereditary cancer genetic testing

 - 99.98%* analytic sensitivity

 - 14 days or less for test turnaround time

 - 97 percent of private insurance companies cover Myriad’s hereditary cancer genetic testing

-At Myriad, we are committed to providing the highest-quality laboratory testing and delivering accurate, clinically actionable results that to help you make better, more informed decisions.
+At Myriad, we are committed to providing the highest-quality laboratory testing and delivering accurate, clinically actionable results to help you make better, more informed decisions.
 The Myriad myVision™ Variant Classification Program enables us to provide unmatched variant classification so that that your patient’s genetic testing results are as accurate as possible, reducing uncertainty for patients and their families, and increasing your confidence in providing treatment recommendations.

 Learn more about our commitment to quality:

 Genetic Testing for Hereditary Cancer Syndromes

 Approximately five to 10 percent of all cancers are hereditary.
 Patients with a hereditary cancer are at a significant risk for developing an initial cancer and/or a second primary cancer.
 Hereditary cancer is more prevalent than might be expected.
 In fact, there are very likely patients in your practice who carry the genetic mutations responsible for increased cancer risk.
 Identifying these patients through appropriate testing can potentially lead to improved treatment options, more appropriate plans for risk management, and, ultimately, better outcomes.

 On this site and MyriadPro.com, you will find comprehensive information on the most common hereditary cancer syndromes, and why inherited mutations in certain genes can lead to increased risk for breast, ovarian, colorectal, endometrial, gastric, prostate and pancreatic cancers and melanoma.
 You also will learn how to identify the familial patterns associated with hereditary cancer, and the appropriate processes for applying the powerful diagnostic tool of genetic testing.